Sell-side report best practices & examples

 Target audiences

-Unlike sell-side reports, buy-side reports are strictly confidential and are intended solely for internal use by portfolio managers and analysts to support proprietary investment strategies.
+Unlike sell-side reports, buy-side reports are proprietary and are intended solely for internal use by portfolio managers and analysts to support proprietary investment strategies.

 Role in investment strategies